glenquor/URL_Shortener_Microservice/README.md

 # URL_Shortener_Microservice
-This is one of the projects from freecodecamp course called Back End Development and APIs.
+This is one of the projects from freecodecamp course called Back End Development and APIs (Express.js and MongoDB).